-Got stood up on a dinner date?
-Can't bear to see another couple making out at the table next to you?
+Table for one?
 Dining solo can feel awkward at times, but worry no more!
 There are plenty of restaurants in Hong Kong that offer great options for solo diners.
-From a pasta tasting menu to an all-you-can-eat meal, these are the best places in Hong Kong to eat and chill by yourself.
+From a pasta tasting menu to top-notch Japanese restaurants, these are the best places in Hong Kong to eat and chill by yourself.

 Best restaurants to eat at alone